-Learners in the Sales Management learn and apply the basics of excellent customer service and progress through advanced selling techniques and sales force management.
+The Sales Management Associate of Applied Science degree enable learners to apply the basics of excellent customer service and progress through advanced selling techniques and sales force management.
 Our Sales Management program prepares you for a leadership position by giving you a comprehensive background in business practices and principles, finance, marketing, supervision, and project management.
 Whether you have just decided on a career in sales, or are already in the sales force and would like to move into a management position, you will develop valuable skills that can lead to greater opportunities.

-- Incorporate customer service principles into client or customer interaction. - · Prepare selling strategies - · Demonstrate leadership capabilities to achieve organizational goals - Integrate appropriate sales tools into the selling process - Analyze business information to support planning and decision making
+- Incorporate customer service principles into client or customer interaction. - Prepare selling strategies - · Demonstrate leadership capabilities to achieve organizational goals - Integrate appropriate sales tools into the selling process - Analyze business information to support planning and decision making